Jimmy Fallon: The Tonight Show (2014–present)

 In 2020, Fallon and pacifier company WubbaNub created limited-edition pacifiers based on the penguin and cow characters from his children's books.

 In January 2022, Fallon was criticized for discussing NFTs (and promoting one of his own) on his show during an interview with Paris Hilton, which may have breached conflict-of-interest policies set by NBCUniversal's parent company Comcast; his own NFT was deduced to have most likely been purchased in November 2021 for about $216,000, and his promotion of it on the show could have boosted its asking price.
 NBC responded to the criticism by stating that it did not believe Fallon had broken its conflict-of-interest rules.

 On November 16, 2022, a Twitter hoax spread with the hashtag #RIPJimmyFallon, which started trending nationwide.
 Fallon asked Twitter owner Elon Musk for help, who joked "Say something that only the real Jimmy would say..."
 On his show the following day, Fallon made fun of the rumors in a skit described by Vulture as "tent revival-esque".

 In September 2023, Rolling Stone published an article about Fallon and The Tonight Show workplace culture titled "Chaos, Comedy, and 'Crying Rooms': Inside Jimmy Fallon's 'Tonight Show'", based on interviews with 16 former and then-active employees.
 It alleged that Fallon mistreated his staff, acted erratically, was prone to outbursts, and contributed to a toxic workplace culture.
 According to former employees, Fallon's behavior on a given day seemed to be related to whether he was allegedly hungover from the previous night.
 The abuse led to many employees referring to the special guests' dressing rooms as the crying rooms because that is where the employees would go to let out their emotions.
 NBC released a statement, defending the program, but they did not address the allegations against Fallon.
 The day of the article's publication, he apologized to his staff on a Zoom call, saying: "It's embarrassing and I feel so bad.
 Sorry if I embarrassed you and your family and friends."

 Other broadcasts

 On November 29, 2021, Fallon debuted a new NBC game show called That's My Jam, composed of musical games of the style featured on The Tonight Show.
 It was renewed for a second season in 2022 and a third season in 2023.

 On August 30, 2023, Fallon began hosting the comedy podcast Strike Force Five with Stephen Colbert, Seth Meyers, Jimmy Kimmel, and John Oliver to support their staff members out of work due to the 2023 Writers Guild of America strike.

-On September 30, 2025, Fallon and cohost Bozoma Saint John debuted On Brand, an NBC reality show where contestants create advertising campaigns for brands like Pillsbury and Southwest Airlines.
+On September 30, 2025, Fallon and cohost Bozoma Saint John debuted On Brand with Jimmy Fallon, an NBC reality show where contestants create advertising campaigns for brands like Pillsbury and Southwest Airlines.